DaryaShyroka/lang-8-corpus-for-GEC/README.md

    a.
 Project proposal.ipynb
    b.
 Teamwork_contract.ipynb

-2) Milestone_2: please ignore it for now.
+2) Milestone_2: To be useds in the second week of Block 5. please ignore it for now.

-3) Milestone_3: please ignore it for now.
+3) Milestone_3: To be useds in the third week of Block 5.please ignore it for now.

-4) Milestone_4: please ignore it for now.
+4) Milestone_4: To be useds in the fourth week of Block 5.please ignore it for now.

 5) Project References: Contains reference information related to the project content.

     a.
 Bryant_final-times_submission-edited.pdf

     b.
 P17-1074.pdf

     c.
 Suggestion_JY.ipynb: suggestions from Jungyeul

     d. eng_grammar_mistakes.ipynb contains websites suggested by Darya for English Grammar Mistake Corpus.
 It also contains a website which lists the most common grammatical mistakes in English.

     e. readme.pdf: This is a paper from University Singpore on builiding a large automated Corpus of Learner english.

 6) Project Status: Contains the latest information about the project status.